NashWellington/NNES/README.md

 NNES has currently only been tested on Ubuntu 20.04 with gcc 9.3.0 on an x64 system.

 ## Roadmap
-This is a rough order of things I am planning to implement or change:
+This is a rough order of features I am planning to implement or change.
+Features I am currently working on are in **bold**:
-* Sprites
+* **Sprites**
 * Audio
 * Automated testing
-* Change the CPU to being cycle-accurate
+* **Cycle-accurate CPU**
-* More mappers
+* Support for more mappers
 * Other QoL features (savestates, cheats, etc)
 * Cross-platform support

 ## Testing and Compatibility
-Test roms are located in the test_roms directory.
-All test results should be added to tests.md.
+Test roms are located in the roms/tests/ directory.
+All test results should be added to [tests.md](tests.md).
 Testing is not yet automated.

 ROM compatibility hasn't been tested extensively yet.
 In the near future, I will add a file detailing compatibility for each ROM.